 New York Attorneys Defending Drivers Against DUI Charges

 New York drivers sometimes find themselves between the proverbial “rock and a hard place.”
-The driver has been pulled over by a police officer, or perhaps he or she has been stopped at a sobriety checkpoint.
-The officer first asks the driver to step out of the vehicle, at which point the officer asks if the driver will submit to a field sobriety test.
+A police officer has pulled the driver over, or perhaps he or she has been stopped at a sobriety checkpoint.
+The officer first asks the driver to step out of the vehicle.
+The officer then asks if the driver will submit to a field sobriety test.
 Can the driver refuse?
 Should the driver refuse?
 The answer isn’t an easy one.

 Purpose of the Field Sobriety Test

 A driver should recognize that, from the moment he or she is stopped, the police officer is looking for evidence that an infraction or offense has occurred.
-For example, one reason why the officer asks for the registration of the vehicle is to check the physical dexterity of the driver as he or she retrieves the document.
-The officer wants the driver out of the vehicle so that the officer can observe a number of different things, including:
+For example, one reason the officer asks for the vehicle's registration is to check the physical dexterity of the driver as he or she retrieves the document.
+The officer wants the driver out of the vehicle so that the officer can observe several different things, including:

-Based on these observed factors, the officer may then proceed to request the field sobriety test.
+Based on these observed factors, the officer may request the field sobriety test.

 Recent Efforts are Underway to Make Field Sobriety Tests Less Subjective

-As one can imagine, there is no scientific evidence that a police officer possessing a few hours of training in field sobriety tests can accurately measure whether a driver is actually inebriated.
+As one can imagine, there is no scientific evidence that a police officer possessing a few hours of training in field sobriety tests can accurately measure whether a driver is inebriated.
 Often, the conditions are less than ideal.
 It may be dark.
 The road may be uneven or wet.
 The officer may be tired.
-Based on the obvious levels of subjectivity in giving the tests, the National Highway Traffic Safety Administration (NHTSA) has published a manual of standardized instructions in an attempt to standardize field sobriety tests across the nation.
+Based on the apparent subjectivity in giving the tests, the National Highway Traffic Safety Administration (NHTSA) has published a manual of standardized instructions to standardize field sobriety tests nationwide.

 Bottom Line: To Take the Test or Not Isn’t an Easy Call